TeraMind244/SmartParkingDeepLearning/README.md

 ```
 if you don't have external webcam

 6. `CNN_model_for_occupancy.py` - Python script for starting your model training process.
-Here we're using pre-trained VGG16 model from Google.
-Therefore, in the first time you run the script, it may take a long time for downloading the model.
+In the first time you run the script, it may take a long time for downloading the model.
+Please note that I am using Priya Dwivedi's model and it works well on my data.

 7. `opencv_identifier.py` - Python script for parking spot detection